UCI-GDIM32-W25/in-class-activities-sloan05/README.md

 #W4
 ## Activity 1
+Partner: Kai

 1.)
 When you run the game with multiple locator objects in the scene, the duplicate locator objects delete themselves, leaving only one locator object.
+The code:

-The code: if (Instance != null && Instance != this)
+if (Instance != null && Instance != this)
         {
             Destroy(this);
             return;